dantleech/blog/source/_posts/2022-08-29-leaving-ireland.md

 ---

 Now I'm sitting in my tent on the Tregroes Camping Park.
-It's absolutely silent and the night sky is clear and the stars are shining.
+It's 11pm and absolutely silent and the night sky is clear and the stars are shining.

 The ferry took about 3.5 hours, with an additional 30m waiting for all the other vehicles to debark before the bicycles were permitted to leave.